Lianxiali/multiDimAMR/README.md

 port to the OpenFOAM+ version v1812 and v2006,v2012

-refinement selection algoritm is based on foam extended 4.1
+refinement selection algorithm is based on foam extended 4.1

 ## Getting Started

 install OpenFOAM v1812 and v2006

-compile the library
+Compile the library
 ```
 ./Allwmake
 ```
-in case of v2012:
+in case of v2012 and later:
 ```
-git checkout v2012
+git checkout OF2306
 ./Allwmake
 ```
 ### Prerequisites